rabbitmq/erlang-debian-package/README.md

 maintained by the RabbitMQ team.

 This work is based on the [official Erlang/OTP package for Debian](https://salsa.debian.org/erlang-team/packages/erlang).
-The RabbitMQ team adapted the upstream package to produce packages for many combinations of Erlang/OTP, Debian and Ubuntu releases.
+The RabbitMQ team adapted the upstream package to produce packages for more/different combinations of Erlang/OTP, Debian and Ubuntu releases.